colorisfun/amy-freesun-portfolio/INSPIRATION.md

 ---

-### (Add Your Next Idea Here)
+### Project Transition

 - **Link:** https://www.instagram.com/p/DCR0VFdN1sk/?img_index=1
 - **Key Elements:** Blurred grainy effect on photo, slow dreamy pan on photo, text on top.
+Blurry grainy photo fills entire page.
 - **Where to Use:** Transition from clicking on project thumbnail gallery to actual project case study page.
+The blurry photo in the back will be sourced from the hero image on the case study page.

 ---